 Adult Day Care

-supervision, activities and social contact with others.
+The following organizations provide daytime care, respite, supervision, activities and social contact

 Senior Services, Inc.